 2. Introduce more student-led projects.

-Especially if you are surviving second semester with the same group of students from first semester you should be at a point with them that they can really start taking more ownership for their learning.
+Especially if you are surviving second semester with the same group of students from first semester you should be at a point with them that they can really start taking more ownership of their learning.
 Best of all, this means that less pressure is on YOU!
 I use a ton of student-led projects in my second semester of curriculum to allow students to develop more independence from me and to also get away from me being in front so much.

 I think it is really important to take the time to earn rapport with your students so that you know they will actually work well with the independence you give them, so this is why I wait until the spring before I really implement more inquiry-based labs and student-led projects.
 A few of my favorites I use in the spring are my Genetic Disorder Research project, my Ecosystem in a Bottle long-term investigation, my Human Impact project, my Sweet Tea Reaction Rate inquiry-based lab, and my Teach the Class! review project.
 There are SO MANY other amazing resources like these in other TpT stores that are available!
 Speaking of TpT stores…